Parsa-Askari/MPPT-PV-ARRAY/README.md

    ```

 ## Configuration

-Before running the code, update the dataset paths in `src/Feature_engineering/ProjectPaths.py`.
+the preprocessed Dataset is already available in `Dataset` directory. but if you wish to preprocess or analyse it from scratch , Before running the code, update the dataset paths in `src/Feature_engineering/ProjectPaths.py`.
 Open the file and set the following variables to the directory where you downloaded the dataset:

 ```python
 # Example in src/ProjectPaths.py